Trump fires top US election security official who contradicted fraud claims | DW | 18.11.2020

 In a series of tweets, Trump said that Krebs' recent statement defending the security of the recent election was "highly inaccurate."

-Trump has so far refused to recognize the victory of Democratic President-elect Joe Biden and has repeatedly made baseless claims of widespread fraud and glitches in voting machines.
+Trump has so far refused to recognize the victory of Democratic President-elect Joe Biden and has repeatedly made unfounded claims of widespread fraud and glitches in voting machines.

-CISA released a statement last week that said there was "no evidence" of compromised ballots or voting machines, saying the 2020 election was one of the most secure in the country's history.
+CISA and state election officials released a statement last week that said there was "no evidence" of compromised ballots or voting machines, saying the 2020 election was one of the "most secure" in the country's history.

+Krebs appeared to confirm his removal from the post in a Tweet on his personal account.

+"Honored to serve.
+We did it right.
+Defend Today, Secure Tomorrow," he wrote.

 More to follow...